mvanwinkleias/repo_layout_demo1/src/snippits/load_credentials_from_json_file_in_home_directory/README.md

 This will allow you to use the same set of credentials for multiple projects that access the same set of systems.

-For example, I coudl have ~/.config/IAS/my_credentials/
+For example, I could have ~/.config/IAS/my_credentials/
 * my_ipam_credentials.json
 * service_user_ipam_credentials.json
 * my_nagios_credentials.json